MikeGajdos/DarkMode-Next.js/README.md

-# Example app with styled-components
+# Dark Mode app with styled-components and Next.js

 Just a little exmaple of implementing dark mode functionality in Next.js with styled-components using Rob Morieson's approach with CSS variables